komoot/photon/docs/api-v1.md

 The **lang** parameter defines in which language results should be returned if possible.
 Only one language can be given here.
-If no translation for the language exists, the server will fall back to returning the local language.
+If no translation for the language exists and the server was started with **-fallback-language**, then the server will try that fallback language before returning the local language.
 When the parameter is omitted the
 ['accept-language' HTTP header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept-Language)
 will be used (browsers set this by default).